zaphosting/docs/en/vserver_linux_ssh.md

-> By default, SSH login via password is disabled.
+> ⚠️ SSH login via password is disabled by default.
 If you want to log in with the password, you have to activate the option under **Access & Security** first.